Basic Income and Green Economics

 A policy in which all nations seek to reduce their levels of green house gas emissions, and converge levels towards a point where all citizens of the world are entitled to emit equal amounts of pollutants.14

 Viewed from the perspective of finite resources, conventional ‘wisdom’ that prosperity depends on everyone buying as much as possible, and certainly more than ever before seems fatuous.
 But there are legitimate concerns to be addressed.
-For example, if goods are to be made to last, manufacturing must contract.
-The process will be unwelcome, but the Citizens’ Income will not just cushion the worst effects, it will ensure that a certain level of economic activity always takes place. .As long as the resources are there, any activity which is sustainable can happen.
+For example, if goods are to be made to last, manufacturing will be decimated.
+But the UBI will not just cushion the worst effects, it will ensure that a certain level of economic activity always takes place. .As long as the resources are there, any activity which is sustainable can happen.

 Even ignoring the need for sustainability, there is only one reason why rich bankers are on a more favourable tax regime than those defined as almost in need and that is because it is easier for the bankers to take their wealth elsewhere.
 But according to Martin Wolf of the Financial times, correcting this is politically impossible because the tax rate would probably have to be at least 60%15.
 Note that this is tantamount to an admission that those losing means tested benefits are already paying more.
 According to the Alaskan sources this should be alleviated by resource dividends, but in Britain perhaps these have already been given away too cheaply.
 Mr. Wolf is of course correct on conventional assumptions, including a resumption of growth, but not if civil unrest happens first.